All articles

 Book with us →

-The Westin Desaru Coast Resort Book with us
+The Westin Desaru Coast Resort Marriott Luminous

 A large-format Marriott resort — 275 rooms — built for groups, conferences and multi-generational families who want reliable infrastructure over intimacy.
 It was one of the first hotels to open in Desaru Coast and reads that way: solid rather than distinctive, with the brand's usual wellness-forward positioning (running track, spa) as its main point of difference.